daltonturner/Replica/pages/posts/storyboardless_app.md

 ---
-title: Storyboardless iOS Apps
+title: Removing Storyboards for Programmatic Development
 date: 2022/5/17
 description: The Difinitive Guide
 tag: Swift, Xcode
 author: Dalton
 ---

-# Storyboardless iOS App
+# Storyboardless Apps

 There are many complexities associated with Xcode projects.
 One that plagued me at the onset of my Swift and iOS development journey was the Storyboard.
 After I finally understood what storyboards do, I decided I preferred a "storyboardless" workflow.
 Programmatically developing views and transitions seemed like a better way for me to more deeply understand iOS development.

-I struggled greatly when removing the `Main.storyboard` file from my initial projects.
+I struggled when removing the `Main.storyboard` file from my initial projects.
 I had no idea where to look when my builds failed.
-Recently, I found an excellent [guide](https://gist.github.com/Geri-Borbas/9f4fa0a9ab6552151bdf408729a4cd11) on how to properly remove all references to the `Main.storyboard` file within a new project.
+Recently, I found an excellent [guide](https://pavankataria.medium.com/how-to-programmatically-setup-your-app-with-scene-delegate-in-swift-b0aab1949b) on how to properly remove all references to the `Main.storyboard` file within a new project.
 I'm adding the instructions here for quick reference.

 1. Remove `Main.storyboard` file from the bundle.
 2. Remove `main` from *Target/General/Main Interface*